jesusfvj/jesusfvj/README.md

 <h1 align="center">👋 Hello there , I'm Jesus</h1>
-<h3 align="center">a multipotential and curious person.
-And I ❤️ to create.</h3>
+<h3 align="center">...a multipotential and curious person.\nAnd I ❤️ to create.</h3>

-- 🔭 I’m currently working on ["muse".
-A platform to share, follow and listen to your favourite music.](https://github.com/jesusfvj/muse)
+- 🔭 I’m currently working on [muse (a platform to share, follow and listen to your favourite music)](https://github.com/jesusfvj/muse)

 - 🌱 I’m currently learning **react, nodejs, mongodb, typescript.**